Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 According to a Harvard Business Review (HBR) article, the most important factor is to build trust.
 If an employee trusts their manager, they will also feel the organization cares for their wellbeing.

 Remember, a trustworthy manager reflects a trustworthy organization.
-So, encourage Managers to take time off, provide training and finally, work towards a culture where managers can get recognized too.
+So, encourage managers to take time off, provide training and finally, work towards a culture where managers can get recognized too.
 Oftentimes, managers get forgotten despite the key part they played in achieving the outcome.

 Quiet quitting poses a higher threat when an unhealthy workplace culture is in place.